Sand Dollars: Thriving on Tourism

 - Tourism directly accounts for approximately 15% of all employment in Carteret County.

-- Each short-term rental stay drives approximately $1,864 in visitor spending.
+- Each short-term rental stay drives approximately $1,864 in daily visitor spending.

 Quality of Life